• >

 Platform fee

-Charge made for moving money in or out of your account.
+Charge made for holding the account.
 Some accounts don't have platform fees but have higher per-trade fees instead.

 Which are the best shares to buy